 Deep learning algorithms are trained using a sample dataset to identify patterns and arrive at a predictive model.
 The accuracy of the model depends on the amount of labeled dataset fed to the system.
 For instance, if you are training an algorithm to identify the image of a monkey it would require a large number of labeled images of monkeys with many different types of scenarios to arrive at a near accurate model.
 If you use incorrect labeled data, then you would arrive at an incorrect model.
 Google’s automated image labeling algorithm had its initial set of difficulties when it started labeling black people as ‘gorillas’ in its initial days.

 Predictive lead scoring algorithm for account-based marketing would require uploading accounts that are labeled as “wins” or “losses.”
 The algorithm would look for future customers similar to how image labeling algorithm looks for similar images.
 Predictive model uses firmographic fit, company-level data, intent (using attribution data) and engagement to refine the model.

 Why Predictive Lead Scoring Model Fails?

-Also, lack of data makes predictive model rely heavily on firmographic data which offers insufficient context and provides a narrow view of your customer.
+Also, the lack of data makes the predictive model rely heavily on firmographic data which offers insufficient context and provides a narrow view of your customer.
 Predictive analytics software providers tie-up with multiple third-party vendors to gather data, each using its proprietary model and assumptions to gather information.

 Due to the shortfalls in the predictive model, marketers have now started evaluating prescriptive models.
 Prescriptive models can design nuanced, personalized rankings and recommendations.
 The prescriptive model moves beyond firmographic data and maps relationship between people and companies.
 The prescriptive model offers personalized recommendations for individual sales representatives and who they’re selling to.
 The model is proactive as it uses real-time data to prescribe your next customer.